-It is important as a caregiver to remember to make time for yourself and to take care of your own needs.
-Remember, the care that you give your loved one suffers if you are not in the best possible place, both physically and mentally.
-It is vital that you remain healthy and able to provide your loved one with the best care you can and that begins with taking care of yourself.
+As a caregiver, it is important to remember to make time for yourself and to take care of your own needs.
+The care that you give your loved one suffers if you are not in the best possible place, both physically and mentally.
+It is vital that you remain healthy and able to provide your loved one with the best care you can—and that begins with taking care of yourself.

 Tips to relieve caregiver stress

 - Ask for help from friends and family.
 Some would–be helpers hesitate to offer because they don’t know your needs.
 Though asking for help may be difficult, the benefits for you and your loved one will outweigh your hesitations.
 You are likely to find that many are glad to help—and may have been waiting for you to need them.

 - Stay connected.
 It is important to maintain relationships with others and not just with the loved one in your care.

 - Keep a journal.
 Talk or write about your feelings, whether they are good or bad.
 A regular record of events and emotions will help you recognize stress before it becomes a problem.

 - Learn all you can about your loved one’s illness.
 Know what you can expect and what new issues might arise.

 - Tackle one thing at a time.
 Break a challenge into smaller parts.

 - Take time away.
 It may be difficult, but try to find time for yourself.
 Don’t completely isolate yourself in the caregiving role.
 Take time for your hobbies; they will help take your mind off the situation and your responsibilities, even if it’s just for an hour or so a day.